 Site 1130 is influenced by high-salinity pore fluids, as was the case at Sites 1126 and 1127.
 The maximum rate of salinity increase, 5.7/m, is the highest observed during Leg 182.
-The steep gradient down to ~32 mbsf and then the constant salinity concentration (83) below suggest nonsteady-state conditions.
-In contrast to Site 1127, the SO_4^{2-} reduction zone is incomplete and confined to the upper part of the profile, and the degree of SO_4^{2-} reduction is ~40% less than at Site 1127.
+The steep gradient down to ~32 mbsf, and then the constant salinity concentration (83) below, suggest nonsteady-state conditions.
+In contrast to Site 1127, the sulfate reduction zone is incomplete and confined to the upper part of the profile, and the degree of sulfate reduction is ~40% less than at Site 1127.
 These differences are probably caused by a lower initial organic carbon content at Site 1130.
-As a consequence of the decreased sulfate reduction activity, interstitial waters are saturated with respect to $SrSO_4$ (celestite), limiting pore-water Sr^{2+} concentrations.
+As a consequence of the decreased sulfate reduction activity, interstitial waters are saturated with respect to strontium sulfate, limiting pore-water strontium concentrations.

 Sediment physical properties data closely reflect Oligocene-Holocene lithologic variations observed in recovered sediments and downhole logging data.
-Three physical properties units were recognized, primarily on the basis of trends in NGR.
-The homogenous bioclastic packstones of PP Unit 1 (0-43 mbsf) are characterized by low variability in all measured parameters.
-The large increase in NGR from 5 to 35 cps at the base of PP Unit 1 does not correlate to any lithologic change but is roughly coincident with an increase in P-wave velocity variability, suggesting that it results from diagenesis.
-Physical properties Unit 2 (43-254 mbsf) is dominated by cyclic variations in NGR that appear to be related to Milankovitch cyclicity on a 100-k.y. frequency from 43 to 175 mbsf and on a higher 41-k.y. frequency for the remainder of the unit.
+Three physical properties units were recognized primarily on the basis of trends in NGR.
+The homogenous bioclastic packstones of Unit 1 (0-43 mbsf) are characterized by low variability in all measured parameters.
+The large increase in NGR from 5 to 35 cps at the base of Unit 1 does not correlate to any lithologic change, but is roughly coincident with an increase in P-wave velocity variability, suggesting that it results from diagenesis.
+Unit 2 (43-254 mbsf) is dominated by cyclic variations in NGR that appear to be related to Milankovitch cyclicity on a 100-k.y. frequency from 43 to 175 mbsf and on a higher 41-k.y. frequency for the remainder of the unit.
 This change in frequency occurs near the Brunhes/Matuyama boundary and is clearly seen in downhole logging data from this site.
-From 199 to 254 mbsf in PP Unit 2, increased variability in P-wave velocity reflects the presence of a series of firmgrounds observed in the recovered sedimentary section.
-The upper boundary of PP Unit 3 (254-335 mbsf) correlates well with a distinct change in lithology (lithostratigraphic Unit II) from packstone/wackestone to nannofossil oozes and chalks.
-NGR and P-wave velocity show low variability within PP Unit 3, whereas bulk density shows a general increasing trend.
+From 199 to 254 mbsf in Unit 2, increased variability in P-wave velocity corresponds to a series of firmgrounds observed in the recovered sedimentary section.
+The upper boundary of Unit 3 (254-335 mbsf) correlates well with a distinct change in lithology (lithostratigraphic Unit II)

+from packstone/wackestone to nannofossil oozes and chalks.
+NGR and P-wave velocity show low variability within Unit 3, whereas bulk density shows a general increasing trend.

 Three large-scale units were identified in downhole logging data from Hole 1130C, based on shifts in conventional and FMS logs, with boundaries at 258 and 329 mbsf.
-The interval above 258 mbsf is characterized by a near-constant background level of gamma radiation of 20 American Petroleum Institute (API) units, with individual spikes reaching 40-45 API.
+The interval above 260 mbsf is characterized by a near-constant background level of gamma radiation of 20 API, with individual spikes reaching 40-45 API.
 The boundary at 260 mbsf is defined at a sharp downhole decrease in the uranium gamma-ray log, and the boundary at 329 mbsf corresponds to the change from carbonate sediments above to siliciclastic deposits below.

-Integration of the various data sets with the regional seismic stratigraphic interpretation provides a sequential record consisting of the seismic Sequence 7 Eocene? progradational wedge deposited at shelf water depths; overlain after an indefinite hiatus by deep-water, seismic Sequence 6A upper Oligocene oozes that have since been irregularly silicified.
-The record then contains another hiatus of ~20 m.y., before deposition of upper Miocene-lower Pliocene seismic Sequence 3 oozes, capped by a packstone unit, as a continuation of a shallowing-upward trend.
-A further short hiatus was then followed by rapid deposition of a thick sequence of seismic Sequence 2 Quaternary wackestones and packstones at upper slope/shelf edge depths.
+Integration of the various datasets with the regional seismic stratigraphic interpretation provides a sequential record consisting of an Eocene? progradational wedge deposited at shelf water depths, overlain, after an indefinite hiatus, by deep-water late Oligocene oozes that have since been irregularly silicified.
+The record then contains another hiatus of ~20 m.y., before deposition of Miocene-Pliocene oozes that pass up into a packstone unit, as a continuation of a shallowing-upward trend.
+A further short hiatus was then followed by rapid deposition of a thick sequence of Pleistocene wackestones and packstones at upper slope/shelf-edge depths.